aljedaxi/zettel/pages/optics.md

 -
-  > this has the best acoustics, it just has the wor
+  > this has the best acoustics, it just has the worst optics